What we do

 Graeme Duncan – Church & Projects Liaison

 Graeme was a schoolteacher for 23 years.
 He headed a local interdenominational youth group, ‘National Young Life Campaign’, has been involved in religious broadcasting, is a local preacher, and has sat on various local committees, including Fact & Faith Films, The Good News Stand, and MAB.
-Following the publication of his first book, ‘Just A Thought’, he is now nearing completion of its follow up, ‘Just Another Thought’.
+Graeme has written two books, ‘Just A Thought’, and ‘Just Another Thought’.
 Graeme is currently managing director of two import businesses.

 Julie Mansfield – Content Editor